ipsss/accounting-system/readme.md

 Fisrt, input "Delete Income" for income or "Delete Expense" for expense.
 Records will be displayed on the screen for your reference.
 Then, input the data of the records according to the instructions dispalyed on screen.
+The system will ask you to input data of corresponding record for searching.
+The input data must be exactly the same as the original record that you have input (It is case sensitive).

 ## How to edit an expense/income record